noahdixon/toystore/docs/DesignDoc.md

 ## Design Details

-### Frontend Server
+### Gateway Service
-The Main class of the frontend server uses Java's HTTPServer to listen for incoming HTTP requests from the client on a specified port.
+The Main class of the Gateway server uses Java's HTTPServer to listen for incoming HTTP requests from the client on a specified port.
 It uses a ThreadPoolExecutor to instantiate java's built-in thread pool to handle concurrent requests.
 It also instantiates three separate HttpHandlers and maps them to uri's for handling client requests: